smnorris/bcfishpass_rail/README.md

 # bcfishpass_rail

-Report on modelled impacts of railways to habitat connectivity for Pacific Salmon (Chinook, Chum, Coho, Pink, Sockeye) and Steelhead
+Report on modelled impacts of railways to habitat connectivity for Pacific Salmon (Chinook, Chum, Coho, Pink, Sockeye) and Steelhead.

+## Requirements

+- requires `bcfishpass` and associated tools
+- ensure the `$DATABASE_URL` environment variable points at the `bcfishpass` database of interest

 ## Prep data

-Load lower Fraser exclusion area (for lateral analysis, we exclude the Fraser Valley downstream of Agassiz)
+1. Load lower Fraser exclusion area (for lateral analysis, we exclude the Fraser Valley downstream of Agassiz):

         ogr2ogr -f PostgreSQL $DATABASE_URL \
         -lco OVERWRITE=YES \
         -t_srs EPSG:3005 \
         -s_srs EPSG:4326 \
         -lco SCHEMA=temp \
         -lco GEOMETRY_NAME=geom \
         -nln lateral_exclusion \
         -nlt PROMOTE_TO_MULTI \
         data/lower_fraser.geojson

-## Running the reports

-With the `bcfishpass` database loaded and set as your `$DATABASE_URL`, the report is a collection of queries:

-We are reporting on salmon/steelhead only.
-Totals columns in the crossings/barriers tables include bull trout - before summarizing, remove BT spawn/rear and re-run point report
+2. Reporting is for Pacific Salmon and Steelhead only - as totals columns in `bcfishpass.crossings` and various barriers tables may include BT, remove BT spawn/rear and re-run point report:

         psql -c "update bcfishpass.streams set model_spawning_bt = null where model_spawning_bt is not null;"
         psql -c "update bcfishpass.streams set model_rearing_bt = null where model_rearing_bt is not null;"

         # in bcfishpass folder, re-run point stats to ensure all_spawningrearing columns are